-The firm must file additional information about the individual's termination prescribed in Part 5 of Form 33-109F1 (except where the individual is deceased), no later than 30 days after the date of termination.
+The firm must file this information no later than 30 days after the date of termination.
 The regulator uses this information to determine if there are any concerns about the individual's conduct that may be relevant to their ongoing fitness for registration.
 Under NI 33-109, the firm must provide this information to the individual on request.